Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 2. Depending on your OS, run the command line installer instructions on your terminal

 ### IAM User Creation
 1. Create an IAM user assigning administrative access.
-Creatr an secret access key and access key ID for the IAM user account.
+Create an secret access key and access key ID for the IAM user account.
 This is to allow for the secret access key and access key ID to authenticate with AWS in order to push the container image to ECR.
 2. Run AWS Configure Command on command prompt or Terminal enter user access key ID and Secret Access Key information.

 ### ECR and Application Setup